mearafGitHub/Company_Staff_Mood/README.md

  	    [...]  the values from api

  [..]
 3. display modal with text input
- 	    [x] user prompt to insert moods and/or reasons [...]  input post to api
+ 	    [x] user prompt to insert userMoods and/or reasons [...]  input post to api

  [] 4. send user input to api
       [] login db
       [] sign up
-      [] mood prompt screen
+      [] userMood prompt screen

  [..]
 5. how to receive api response and display in screens
-      [x] home screen fetch from api interface and methods [x] my mood screen fetch from api interface and methods [x] admin view
+      [x] home screen fetch from api interface and methods [x] my userMood screen fetch from api interface and methods [x] admin view
       [...]  actual data send/receive

  [] 6.
 Smooth transition between activities

  [..]
 8. Admin Views
-      [x] List of mood reports with details of the staffs [] actual data send/receive
+      [x] List of userMood reports with details of the staffs [] actual data send/receive
  [] 9.
-Notification and i++ when user submits a mood [X] 10.
+Notification and i++ when user submits a userMood [X] 10.
 MV-VP architecture